Canadian Forts

 (1812 - 1815), Parrsboro

-Two wooden British blockhouses with barracks that protected the small harbour, on a hill overlooking Partrige Island.
+Two wooden British blockhouses with barracks that protected the small harbour, on a hill overlooking Partridge Island.
 A gunboat protected the ferry crossing.
-One of the blockhouses still had visible remains several decades ago.
+One of the blockhouses reportedly still had visible remains until well into the 20th century.

 (1750 - 1756), near Amherst

 Built by the British adjacent to the then abandoned Acadian village Beaubassin to keep the French in Acadia (New Brunswick) from crossing into British territory.
 There were two blockhouses within the square palisade.
-After the capture of Fort Beauséjour, NB in 1755, the British burned it down in 1756 when it was no longer needed.
-A stone cairn near the present railroad marks the location.
+After the capture of Fort Beauséjour, NB in 1755, the British burned down Fort Lawrence in 1756 when it was no longer needed.
+A stone cairn near the present railroad marks the location, adjacent to a dairy farm.
+Earthworks were still visible until 1991.
+See also Historic Markers near Fort Cumberland, NB

 Fort Grunt